errollw/EyeTab/README.md

 1. Open the solution file `EyeTab.sln` in Visual Studio.
 I used VS2012.
 2. Add dependencies to Visual Studio' _Additional include directories_ field, _Additional library directories_ field, and as _Additional input_ in the linker.
+3. Include the `EyeTab` header files in the `EyeTab_SP2` project.
-3. Ensure the required `.dll`s can be found on your `PATH` or in Visual Studio's debugging environment.
+4. Ensure the required `.dll`s can be found on your `PATH` or in Visual Studio's debugging environment.
-4. Build and run the solution.
+5. Build and run the solution.

 ## Dependencies